 I am in a very privileged position as a PhD supervisor – I have around 100 people apply to do a PhD with me every year.

 But sadly I don’t have the time and energy to work with everyone, so I am very selective about who I take on, as once I agree to supervise you, I will try to do the very best I can to help you succeed in your doctorate and later career.

 So I have written this short blog to explain what I look for in a PhD student so that you are able to target your application more appropriately – or simply decide I am not for you and apply elsewhere.

-Here are some things I don’t worry about – your age, gender, sexual orientation, religion, first language, country you applying from, or whether you have declared disabilities.
-You may be surprised to know I also don’t really care about nature of your first degree, my previous students have had degrees in Psychology, Computer Science, Linguistics, Graphic Design, Maths, English Literature amongst others.
+Here are some things I don’t worry about – your age, gender, sexual orientation, religion, first language, the country you applying from, or whether you have declared disabilities.
+You may be surprised to know I also don’t really care about nature of your first degree, my previous students have had degrees in Psychology, Computer Science, Linguistics, Graphic Design, Maths, or English Literature amongst others.
 I also don’t worry about if you already have a scholarship or are applying for one.
 I am not more likely to accept you if you have funding.

 What I do look for ?
 I am interested in supporting students who want to work on topics of mutual interest.
 So the most important part of your application for me is your research proposal.
 Do your research questions interest me, are they ambitious, do I have expertise in the methods you want to apply to answer them and are these methods well matched to your questions ?
 Are the theories you intend to apply those I also apply to my own research or are they far away (or worse you don’t make clear your theories)?

 No PhD research proposal is perfect and none are the ones students actually end up doing, but they make a great place to start the conversation.